xabigarde/egokituz_dortoka_install/README.md

-# CNU Robotics CHRISLab ROS Workspace Installation
+# EGOKITUZ Lab Dortoka ROS Workspace Installation

 Install and setup files for the basic setup of our software.

+*NOTE: This is a fork of [CNURobotics/chris_install] being adapted for the EGOKITUZ Lab to be used with the EGOKITUZ Lab customiez 'Dortoka' Turtlebot (composed of a Kobuki base, an Intel RealSense D435 rgbd camera, and an YDLIDAR X4 laser.*

 Computer Setup
 --------------